raspberrypi-guide/raspberrypi-guide.github.io/docs/programming/send-email-notifications.md

 # Sending automatic email from your Raspberry Pi
 {: .no_toc }

 Using the Raspberry Pi it is quite easy to send automatic emails, such as warning messages or notifications.
-While there are various ways to do this, I suggest to use the Yagmail library and Python.
+There are various ways to do this.
+Here I suggest to use the Yagmail library and Python.
 {: .fs-6 .fw-300 }

 ## Table of contents